Alph702/EMIS/README.md

    pip install -r requirements.txt
    ```
 3. **ChromeDriver**: Download the appropriate version of ChromeDriver for your Chrome browser and ensure it matches your browser version.
 Update the path in the script (`chromedriver.exe`).
-4. **Excel File**: Place the `DOC-20240330-WA0009.xlsx` file in the same directory as the script.
+4. **Excel File**: Place the `Excel_File.xlsx` file in the same directory as the script.
 Ensure the file format and column headers match the expected format.
 5. **Photos Directory**: Create a directory named `Photos` in the script's folder.
 Add student images named as `<GR NO>.jpg`.

 ---

 ### Setup
 1. Update the script with your EMIS login credentials:
-   - Replace `280103006` and `280103006-Mpk` with the appropriate username and password.
+   - Replace `Username` and `Password` with the appropriate username and password.
 2. Verify the paths for:
    - ChromeDriver (`driver_path`).
    - Excel file (`excel_file`).